kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 ### ServiceInstance created but not visible

-If your ServiceInstance creation was successful and yet the release is marked as `FAILED` on the releases list when running the `helm list` command, it means that there is an error on the Helm's side that was not passed to the Helm Broker.
+If your ServiceInstance creation was successful and yet the release is marked as `FAILED` on the releases list when running the `helm list` command, it means that there is an error on the Helm's side that was not passed on to the Helm Broker.
 To get the error details, check Tiller's logs.

 ### Helm Broker blocks deleting (Cluster)ServiceBrokers with dependencies